 ANCHORAGE — More than 75 U.S. and Canadian scientists have sent a letter to President Barack Obama asking for a policy to preserve what remains of America’s old-growth forest.

 The scientists include two former chiefs of the U.S. Forest Service, Jack Ward Thomas and Mike Dombeck.
 They say less than 10 percent of the old-growth forest before European settlement is still intact

 Only fragments remain in the eastern United States and the largest trees in the Pacific Northwest were targeted more than a century ago.
-The largest extent of remaining old-growth forest is in Southeast Alaska's Tongass National Forest but faces the threat of logging, the scientists said.
+The largest extent of remaining old-growth forest is in Southeast Alaska’s Tongass National Forest, it but faces the threat of logging, the scientists said.